NEM-3 Frequently Asked Questions

 What exactly is locked in during the nine-year legacy period?

 The export rates will be locked in for 9 years at the values that are in place in the year of interconnection.
-The export rates are hourly, different for each month and different for weekdays and weekends.
+The export rates are hourly, and different for each month, and different for weekdays and weekends.
 Each year will be different.
 The current calculator has values for the current year as well as each individual year in the future.
 It is those future values that are locked in as they appear in the current version of the calculator.
 After nine years, you will still be paid for avoided costs, but it will be according to the version of the calculator that is in effect at the time.

 Is the lock-in determined by the time of application submittal or interconnection?